Bamscrown/Bamscrown/README.md

 I  have mastered some Data Analytic Tools such as,

-- Microsof Excel : Excel Functions, Power Query, Pivot table,mPivot Query and creating Dashboards with excel
+- Microsof Excel : Excel Functions, Power Query, Pivot table,Pivot Query and creating Dashboards with excel
 - SQL : Understanding of basic sql commands and still undergoing training on advance SQL skill
 - Power BI : Undergoing training  in Power BI